- Clingstone Peaches

 Non-Melting Flesh Peaches

-Unlike melting flesh peaches, these peaches’ flesh stays nice and firm for a very long time, which is one of the reasons why they are used for processed foods and for canning purposes.
+Unlike melting flesh peaches, the flesh of these peaches stays firm for a long time, which is one of the reasons why they are used for processed foods and for canning purposes.
 Clingstone peaches make up this category and they are only occasionally used in desserts or eaten raw.

 Peento peaches are a type of Chinese peach but they are now also grown in the United States in the states of Washington and California.
 They come in a wide variety of colors and flesh types.
 Instead of a spherical shape that resembles other types of peaches, Peento peaches are either flat or shaped similarly to doughnuts.